Clone and branch the project

 Branch an environment

-With your project Git cloned and Magento administrator account configured, you can branch from
+With your project cloned and Magento administrator account configured, you can branch for development.

 - For Starter, consider creating a branch for